creatissimo/otto-market-api/docs/Api/ProductsV2Api.md

 productsV2UpdateActiveStatus($x_request_timestamp, $active_status_list_request_products_v2): \OpenAPI\Client\Model\ProductProcessProgressProductsV2
 ```

-Update the active status of your product variations and get a process-id to query results.
+Update active status

+Returns a process-id to query results.
+The limit for the number of product active statuses in one request is 500.

 ### Example